s-ben/Fractal-Mosaics/README.md

 # Getting Started

-1. Download the [demo example](https://github.com/s-ben/Fractal-Mosaics/blob/gh-pages/code/FractalMosaics_package.zip).
+1. Download the demo example ([zip]()[tgz]().
 This has all the code you need.
 Simply modify the example to create your own mosaics.
-2. Download the [example image set](https://docs.google.com/file/d/0B_2ApIVBvXm1RlFjTmVwUXRIcms/edit?usp=sharing) (706 MB database of images of San Francisco).
+2. Download the [example image set](https://docs.google.com/file/d/0B_2ApIVBvXm1RlFjTmVwUXRIcms/edit?usp=sharing) (706 MB database of greyscale images of San Francisco).
 3. Unpack zip file with images into the /library_images folder in the demo example.
 4. Navigate to the /m-files directory
 5. Run ‘fractal_mosaic.m’